carlobaldassi/RRRMC.jl/README.md

 This code implements the Reduced-Rejection-Rate (RRR) Monte Carlo method for Ising spin models described in the paper ["A method to reduce the rejection rate in Monte Carlo Markov Chains on Ising spin models"][RRRpaper] by C. Baldassi.

+It also provides:
+* a standard Metropolis-Hastings sampler
-It also provides a standard Metropolis-Hastings sampler, and an implementation of the BKL method described in the paper ["A new algorithm for Monte Carlo simulation of Ising spin systems"][BKLpaper] by A.B.
+* a generalized implementation of the BKL method described in the paper ["A new algorithm for Monte Carlo simulation of Ising spin systems"][BKLpaper] by A.B.
 Bortz, M.H.
 Kalos and J.L.
 Lebowitz.
+  The generalization consists in not requiring that the energy shifts are discrete.
+* an implementation of the Waiting time method described in the paper ["Faster Monte Carlo simulations at low temperatures.
+The waiting time method"][WTMpaper] by J. Dall and P. Sibani.

-The code is written in [Julia], and tested against Julia `0.4`, `0.5` and *current* `0.6-dev` on Linux, OS X, and Windows.
+The code is written in [Julia], and tested against Julia `0.5` and *current* `0.6-dev` on Linux, OS X, and Windows.

 ### Installation